Study in New Zealand for Indian Students 2026 – Complete Guide | Guide to Heights

 World-Class Universities

-All 8 New Zealand universities are ranked in the QS World University Rankings.
-The University of Auckland holds a place in the global top 70 — making NZ degrees globally respected and recognised by employers worldwide.
+All 8 NZ universities rank in the QS World Rankings — the University of Auckland sits in the global top 65.
+NZ degrees are internationally respected and recognised by global employers, AHPRA, Engineers Australia, and UK professional bodies.

 💼

-Work 20 hours per week during semester and full-time during holidays.
-After graduation, the Post-Study Work Visa allows you to stay and work in NZ for up to 3 years — gaining international experience that boosts your career and PR prospects.
+Work 20 hours per week during semester and unlimited hours during academic breaks.
+After graduation, the Post-Study Work Visa gives you up to 3 years of open work rights — work for any employer in any role, gaining the experience needed for PR.

 💰